 The Care Plan Contributor SHALL write the Care Plan back as an update interaction, and is able to handle a failure response, commonly due to other Contributor Updates (usually by trying again).

-The same pattern SHALL be used when multiple Care Plan Contributors are updating the same Plan Definition hosted by a Care Plan Guidance Service.
+The same pattern SHALL be used when multiple Care Plan Contributors are updating the same Plan Definition hosted by a Care Plan Definition Service.

 Before updating, the Care Plan Contributor SHALL read the latest version of the Plan Definition;